Univercee/dinos/README.md

 # \<Class\>GameObject

 ## Description
 All objects on the screen extends this class.
-To get access to action interfaces use methods: <br/>
+To get access to action interfaces using methods: <br/>
 <i>getStatic()</i> <br/>
 <i>getWalkable()</i> <br/>
 <i>getRunnable()</i> <br/>